moorepants/learn-multibody-dynamics/simulation.rst

    plot_results(result.t, np.transpose(result.y));

-The default result is very coarse in time (only 10 steps!).
+The default result is very coarse in time (only 10 time steps!).
 This is because the underlying integration algorithm adaptively selects the necessary time steps to stay within the desired maximum truncation error.
 The Runge-Kutta method gives good accuracy with fewer integration steps in this case.

 If you want to specify which time values you'd like the result presented at you can do so by interpolating the results by providing the time values with the